-Once an LEA is chosen for a visit, the CTE Committee staff will plan the visits closely with the LEA CTE director, relying on them for recommendations of initial schools to visit with a goal of understanding the LEA-wide system.
-In addition, the staff will have an initial conversation with the LEA CTE director/lead staff to understand their sense of the LEA's strengths, challenges, and current implementation plans.
+Once a LEA is chosen for a visit, the CTE Committee staff will plan the visits closely with the LEA CTE Director, relying on them for recommendations of initial schools to visit with a goal of understanding the LEA-wide system.
+In addition, the staff will have an initial conversation with the LEA CTE Director/lead staff to understand their sense of the LEA's strengths, challenges, and current implementation plans.
 Once the schools are selected, CTE Committee staff will reach out to the schools to explain the goals of the visit and ask how best to make the visit useful for the school while minimizing disruptions.
 For example, school leaders will be asked if there are particular issues they want to get feedback on so that their needs can be added to the team's questions/conversations.
-CTE ERTs rely on the help from school leaders to create the visit agenda, especially given the different schedules across schools/LEAs, with specifications from the CTE Committee about what we would like to see.
+CTE ERTs rely on the help from school leaders to create the visit agenda, especially given the different schedules across schools/LEAs.
+Additionally, CTE Committee staff will work with MSDE staff to confer on MSDE ERT visits scheduled during the upcoming school year to avoid a duplication in visits and potential overlap.5 As of the writing of this plan, MSDE ERTs are planning to exclusively visit elementary schools in the 2024-2025 SY, so there would not be an overlap in visits to high schools.

-Once the set of LEAs to be visited in School Year 2024-2025 is determined, the CTE Committee staff will:
+Once the set of LEAs to be visited in 2024-2025 SY is determined, the CTE Committee will: